smspillaz/ggml-gobject/README.md

 See [here](tests/js/testLoadGPT2.js) for an example of using the bound API from gjs.

+At present the API and ABI are *not* stable, and may change between commmits.

 # Building

     # install ggml first. make sure to use -DBUILD_SHARED_LIBRARY=ON